Een telefoon, laptop, camera en AirPods liggen op een tafel

 In year 3 you will do a work placement.
 You are free to decide whether to do it in the first or second half of the year.
 Below you will find a few examples of work placements.

-During a minor, you can choose whether you want to delve deeper into your current field of study or broaden your horizons in a different subject.
-You can choose to take a minor at BUas.
-Check out all the minors that BUas offers here.
-You can also choose a minor at another university of applied sciences in the Netherlands or go abroad.
+With a minor, you choose for yourself: do you want to specialise in your field or broaden your knowledge?
+You can take a minor at BUas, but you can also choose to do a minor at another Dutch university of applied sciences, or even abroad.

 In the Creative Business programme, you will learn all the ins and outs of the international media landscape from lecturers with a wealth of current experience in the field.
 By working on assignments, usually for real clients in the field, you will discover the world of Creative Business.